 Students may fulfill Bethel's language requirement by completing any language class at the 102 level or higher with a passing grade.
 The language requirement can also be met by transfer or examination.
-See the Academic Information section of this catalog under the General Education Program for further information about the language requirement.
+Since the language placement exam is taken online and is not proctored, it can only be used to place students in the language class that is appropriate for their level of knowledge.
+Placement exams cannot be used to fulfill the language requirement.
+Students can take a language skills test to demonstrate their language proficiency necessary to fulfill the language requirement.
+(See the Academic Information section of this catalog under the General Education Program for further information about the language requirement.)